kasir-barati/you-say/.github/docs/microservices/README.md

 8. You can deploy faster since each service is independent of others.
 9. You can scale each service horizontally and vertically.
 10. Well microservices architecture practice strong information hiding: meaning that each service's database schema is not exposed[^2] to the other services.
-11. One of the implementation difficulties in a microservices architecture is that:
+11. One of the implementation difficulties in a microservices architecture is referential integrity:
     ![Referential integrity](./referential-integrity.png)
 12. API gateway plays a key role in this architecture.